ColeyG/oxford-theme/README.md

 # Oxford Theme

-Inspired by print and print media, the _Oxford Theme_ is a static site with a customisable plugin cms base.
+Inspired by print and print media, the _Oxford Theme_ is a static site with a customisable plugin cms base built with React & Gatsby.

 ## Screenshots

 // TODO: add screenshots

+## Commands

+- `npm run dev` spins up a gatsby dev server
+- `npm run prod` create a set of static pages!

 ## License